 - If the OA strips are added when most of the bees are healthy, virtually zero adult bee mortality is observed.

 - Use 3 to 4 strips per brood box.

 - See pages 7 & 8 in the instruction guide about best strip location in the hives, and how long the strips are effective for.

 - Even with a little extra labour, these strips still work out very cheap, especially if added to the brood box when doing an inspection anyway.

 Varroa Control in Autumn.

-We have an exciting range of new products coming available in January that will make a huge difference to varroa and wasp issues in Autumn & Winter.
+They will make a huge difference to varroa and wasp issues in Autumn & Winter.